If "no", then CHEM 110 is probably the best choice. You will be at a disadvantage if you enroll in CHEM 142 without high school chemistry.

 If you took college-level chemistry courses in high school as a part of the Running Start Program, you're eligible to continue on with the next level of chemistry.
 If your credits have been transferred and posted, the UW web registration system will allow you to register for the appropriate courses.
 More information about Running Start can be found on the UW homepage.
 If you have questions about your Running Start chemistry credit, consult with a department advisor.

-Introductory chemistry courses consists of three weekly lectures taught by a professor, one weekly hour-long quiz section taught by a teaching assistant (TA), and three hour labs monitored by the TA.
+Introductory chemistry courses consists of three or four weekly lectures taught by a professor, one weekly hour-long quiz section taught by a teaching assistant (TA), and three hour labs monitored by the TA.
 Your TA serves as a link between you and your professor, passing on information and clarifying answers to questions you might have.
 TAs are also the primary graders of your homework, tests, and lab reports.

 Although there may be multiple sections of the course, each section covers the same chapters in the same textbook and the same labs as the other sections.
 However, the instructor will influence the course through their different teaching styles and emphases placed on different material.
 Students can learn more about individual professors by going to the Department of Chemistry Faculty Directory.
 Research interests and publications are included in the short biography of the professor.